Chad Brinker

-Chad Brinker (born November 5, 1979) is an American professional football executive and former running back who is the president of football operations for the Tennessee Titans of the National Football League (NFL).
+Chad Brinker (born November 5, 1979) is an American professional football executive and former running back who most recently served as the president of football operations for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Ohio Bobcats and later was a member of the New York Jets and played with the Cologne Centurions of NFL Europe.
 Before working with the Titans, he served as an executive and scout for the Green Bay Packers.

 Early life

 Brinker was born on November 5, 1979, in Martins Ferry, Ohio.
 His father was a coal miner.
 He grew up playing football and was a standout running back at Martins Ferry High School, where he also competed in track and field, baseball and basketball.
 He lettered all four years with the football team and became a starter as a sophomore.
 He totaled 3,984 rushing yards and 51 touchdowns in his stint at Martins Ferry, placing second all-time in school history in the former.
 He was a first-team All-Ohio Valley Athletic Conference (OVAC), first-team all-valley, first-team all-district and first-team all-state choice after both his junior and senior years and was the district offensive player of the year as a senior, as well as the district nominee for the Ohio Mr. Football award and a USA Today All-American.

 Brinker ran for 2,024 yards as a senior, which included a 319-yard, seven touchdown-performance against Indian Valley in only two quarters of play.
 He was selected to the Rudy Mumley OVAC All-Star Charity Football Classic following his senior season.
 He was also an all-state selection in track and field and an All-OVAC performer in basketball.
 He was inducted into the OVAC Hall of Fame in 2014.